GeekyHacks/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Microverse Team
-- My Coding Partners
-- Microverse Community in Slack
+I would like to thank Microverse for their unique way of teach me how to code, and also Freecodecamp for their practical articles that helped me to make this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## ❓ FAQ <a name="faq"></a>
+## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- Can I clone this project ?\*\*
+[Can I clone this project ?]\*\*

-- Of course you can as long as you fork it and star it
+- [Of course you can as long as you fork it and star it]

-- Can I contribute to this project?\*\*
+[Can I contribute to this project?]\*\*

-- definitely you can
+- [definitely you can]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/GeekyHacks/Hello-Microverse/blob/final-pullrequest/MIT.md) licensed.
+This project is [MIT](https://github.com/GeekyHacks/Hello-Microverse/blob/e78d5d376145aa071c3db6ef11befb211eae7b1e/MIT.md) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>